Some posts contain compensated links. Please read this disclaimer for more info.

 Renting a car isn’t exactly cheap in Georgia, which is why we would suggest the marshrutkas or trains.
 If traveling with a group, your best bet is a taxi.

-You can generally try delicacies at Georgia restaurants for less than $1 per each dish, but you may need to order a sampling table of many different delicacies in order to fill up.
+You can generally try delicacies at Georgia restaurants for less than $1 per dish.
+Still, you may need to order a sampling table of many different delicacies in order to fill up.
 If you were to order a proper meal, it would run you around $6-7.

 Georgia Weekend Itineraries